OISF/suricata/doc/userguide/rules/transforms.rst

 .. note:: this transform requires a mandatory option string containing a regular expression.

+If the regular expression does not match the buffer content, the transform signals an error and the original buffer content is preserved.
+See :ref:`transform-error-signaling` for how to detect or guard against transform failures using ``absent``.

 This example alerts if ``http.request_line`` contains ``/dropper.php``
 .. container:: example-rule